adi5278/Stock_market_closing_price_prediction/README.md

 # Deployment
 We have used Flask to deploy the project and saved the model in pkl file so that we don't need to run the model again and again.

+To deploy, First run 'PFZ Model.py' and 'REL Model.py' to get 'PFZ Model.pkl' and 'REL Model.pkl' files and then run app.py to deploy the project.